Community Reinvestment Plan - Violence Prevention and Intervention

 Violence Reduction – $10 million

 Since its launch, the Washington Office of Firearm Safety and Violence Prevention (OFSVP) has distributed grant funds in communities throughout Washington, supporting local efforts to prevent and intervene in firearm violence.
-The Community Reinvestment funding will help OFSVP to grow the existing programs and stand up new ones to support Black, Indigenous, and Latino communities and individuals disproportionately impacted by the racial, social and economic disparities caused by the war on drugs.
+The Community Reinvestment funding will help OFSVP to grow the existing programs and stand up new ones to support Black, Latine, and tribal communities and individuals disproportionately impacted by the racial, social and economic disparities caused by the war on drugs.

 Youth Sports Capacity Building – $5 million

-Recognizing that coaches play a crucial role in reducing violent behavior and victimization in the community.
 The Youth Sports Capacity Building program provides community sports and activity teams up to $25,000 each.
 This program could cover compensation for coaches, training for volunteers, and removal of barriers for youth participation.
 This funding will train volunteer youth sports coaches in areas such as Social Emotional Learning, Positive Behavioral Supports and Interventions, Second Step, De-escalation Tactics, and Trauma-Sensitive Practices.

 Barber/Beauty Shop Health Navigation – $5 million